Cold-Weather Scaffolding: When Winter Changes the Rules

 • Wind monitoring and shutdown thresholds

-• Enhanced tie-ins and bracing
+• Enhanced tie-ins and cross braces for stability

 • Adjusted work schedules to avoid extreme conditions